ben-meiring/transformer-symmetries/README.md

 # Symmetries in Transformers Computing Boolean Functions

-This project studies how the computational capacity of a simple transformer depends on its number of attention heads.
-It was completed as part of a research assessment by [Verified Mechanisms](https://verifiedmechanisms.ai/) based on an autoresearch repository containing roughly 200 theorems about the Boolean functions computed by a single attention layer.
+This project studies the computational capacity of a single layers transformers, and relates this to the number of attention heads required to represent boolean functions.
+We aimed to verify and extend the results of an autoresearch repository provided by [Verified Mechanisms](https://verifiedmechanisms.ai/).

 The model receives an input sequence of Boolean variables together with a fixed query token.
 Only the residual stream at the query token is read by the classifier.
 For a Boolean function $f$, its **head complexity** $H^*(f)$ is the minimum number of attention heads required to compute it.

 ## What I did

 - Reconstructed the central results of the repository in a self-contained [18-page write-up](https://github.com/ben-meiring/transformer-symmetries/blob/main/transformer_symmetries_writeup.pdf).
-- Derived the scalar normal form of an attention head and showed that threshold degree gives the general lower bound $\deg_{\pm}(f) \leq H^*(f)$.
-- Used this framework to recover the exact head complexity of parity: $H^*(\mathrm{PARITY}_n)=n$.
 - Developed a symmetry-based method for analyzing whole classes of Boolean functions using group orbits and Reynolds-averaged Walsh characters.
 - Reduced the search for the lowest-degree invariant separator to a linear-programming feasibility problem.
 - Produced Lean-verified proofs of two symmetry-based lower bounds.